bgoonz/gists-revamp/by-extension/markdown/connect.md

 We have implemented our React UI components as follows:

 - `TodoApp` is the entry component for our app.
 It renders the header, the `AddTodo`, `TodoList`, and `VisibilityFilters` components.
-- `AddTodo` is the component that allows a user to input a todo item and add to the list upon clicking its “Add Todo” button:
+- `AddTodo` is the component that allows a user to input a todo item and add to the list upon clicking its “Add Todo " button:
   - It uses a controlled input that sets state upon `onChange`.
-  - When the user clicks on the “Add Todo” button, it dispatches the action (that we will provide using React Redux) to add the todo to the store.
+  - When the user clicks on the “Add Todo " button, it dispatches the action (that we will provide using React Redux) to add the todo to the store.
 - `TodoList` is the component that renders the list of todos:
   - It renders the filtered list of todos when one of the `VisibilityFilters` is selected.
 - `Todo` is the component that renders a single todo item: